-- Interpret generally-accepted accounting principles and standards and apply them to a business environment. - Use current software packages including word processing, spreadsheet, database, and automated accounting packages on a local area network. - Use good communication skills to be able to interface with all levels of people in an organization. - Understand the various accounting needs of manufacturing, service, and governmental organizations and assess the career opportunities in each. - Demonstrate a professional manner appropriate to a business environment through work performed and personal appearance. - Demonstrate problem-solving/research abilities in a business setting.
+- Interpret generally-accepted accounting principles and standards and apply them to a business environment. - Use current software packages, including word processing, spreadsheet, database, and automated accounting packages on a local area network. - Use good communication skills to be able to interface with people of all levels in an organization. - Understand the various accounting needs of manufacturing, service, and governmental organizations and assess the career opportunities in each. - Demonstrate a professional manner appropriate to a business environment through work performance and personal appearance. - Demonstrate problem-solving/research abilities in a business setting.